Carbon-Fusion/build_fwul/README.md

 Official XDA thread http://tinyurl.com/FWULatXDA

-## Setup & Prepare
+## Setup & Prepare (Arch Linux)

+No other distribution then Arch Linux is supported.

 1. install **archiso**
-1. clone this repo into ~/archlive
+1. clone this repo into ~/build_fwul

 ## Usage / Build